|

 By road: Situated on the A590 on the main road to Barrow in Furness, Newby Bridge is easily accessible from the M6 motorway, exiting at J36.

-or via the “A” roads of 591, 592 and 595 if traveling from the Northern and Central Lakes.
+Or via the “A” roads of 591, 592 and 595 if traveling from the Northern and Central Lakes.

 Aquarium of the Lakes